 Grievance Process for Residents of Participating NC-SARA States, Districts and Territories

 United States federal guidelines require that distance learning and related activities offered to residents outside of an institution’s home state are regulated.
-To comply with these guidelines, St. Joseph’s University has joined the State Authorization Reciprocity Agreement (NC-SARA), which establishes a set of recognized standards and regulations for offering postsecondary online education.
-NC-SARA is administered by the four regional education compacts (Midwestern Higher Education Compact, New England Board of Higher Education, Southern Regional Education Board and the Western Interstate Commission for Higher Education) and membership is open to all degree-granting postsecondary institutions accredited by an agency recognized by the U.S. Secretary of Education.
+To comply with these guidelines, St. Joseph’s University New York has joined the National Council of State Authorization Reciprocity Agreements (NC-SARA), which establishes a set of recognized standards and regulations for offering postsecondary online education.
+NC-SARA works in conjunction with four regional education compacts (Midwestern Higher Education Compact, New England Board of Higher Education, Southern Regional Education Board and the Western Interstate Commission for Higher Education) and membership is open to all degree-granting postsecondary institutions accredited by an agency recognized by the U.S. Secretary of Education.
 For a current list of states, districts and territories that participate in NC-SARA, please visit the NC-SARA website.

 Grievance Process for Non-NC-SARA Residents